2026-27 Course Catalog

 Hallmark Calculus II

-Students cultivate their understanding of differential and integral calculus through engaging with real-world problems represented graphically, numerically, analytically, and verbally and using definitions and theorems to build arguments and justify conclusions as they explore concepts like change, limits, and the analysis of functions.
+Students cultivate their understanding of differential and integral calculus by engaging with real-world problems represented graphically, numerically, analytically, and verbally and by using definitions and theorems to build arguments and justify conclusions as they explore concepts such as change, limits, and the analysis of functions.
 In addition to investigating new techniques for integration and applications of Calculus, students will apply the content and skills they developed in their initial studies of Calculus to a variety of new situations, including parametrically defined curves, polar curves, and vector-valued functions.
 Additionally, students will explore the topics of sequences and infinite series.

 Grade Level: 11-12